Souring US China Relations Could Pull Markets Back From Recent Highs

-The row between US and China over the blame of the COVID19 pandemic is escalating.
+The row between the US and China over the blame of the COVID19 pandemic is escalating.

 Secretary of State Mike Pompeo publically declared there is “enormous evidence” the Coronavirus originated in a Wuhan laboratory, as opposed to the scientific consensus that it resulted from the transfer of animals.